-Check that How The drive is correctly configured in the PC's Setup program.
-Refer to page 35.
+Problem Check that How Power-On-Self-Test displays hard disk or CD-ROM drive test error The drive is correctly configured in the PC's Setup program.
+Refer to page 44 or page 45.
 Switch the PC OFF then ON.
 When the Vectra logo appears, press the F2 key.
 Check the drive is enabled and the correct type is selected.
 The drive cables are correctly connected.
 Disconnect the power cord.
 Remove the PC's cover.
-Check the drive cables are correctly connected (refer to chapter 2).
+Check the drive cables are correctly connected (refer to chapter 2 or 3).
 Close the PC then switch it on and check it works.
 The drive cable is working.
 Disconnect the power cord.
 Remove the PC's cover.
-Replace the drive cable by a known working cable from the same model of PC (refer to chapter 2).
-Close the PC then switch it on and check it works. t work Run DiagTools from the floppy drive.
-Refer to page 10.
-Create a bootable floppy to update your PC's BIOS.
-Refer to page 31.
+Replace the drive cable by a known working cable from the same model of PC (refer to page 55 for the Desktop and page 86 for the Minitower).
+Close the PC then switch it on and check it works.
+If the drive still does not work Run DiagTools.
+Refer to page 12.
+PC's Basic Input Output System (BIOS) may need updating.
+Your PC has the latest BIOS version.
+Refer to page 38.
 The drive is working.
 Disconnect the power cord.
 Remove the PC's cover.
-Carefully replace the drive by a known working drive from the same model of PC (refer to chapter 2).
+Replace the drive by a known working drive from the same model of PC (refer to page 61 for the Desktop and page 91 for the Minitower).
 Close the PC then switch it on and check it works.
-The system board and riser card are working.
+The system board and backplane is working.
 Disconnect the power cord.
 Remove the PC's cover.
-Replace the system board and\or riser card by known working units from the same model of PC.
-The drive is correctly configured in the PC's Setup program.
-Refer to page 35.
-The drive cables are correctly connected.
-The drive cable is working. t work Run DiagTools from the floppy drive.
-The drive is working.
-The drive is working.
+Replace the system board and/or backplane by a known working board from the same model of PC.
+Close the PC, reconnect the power cord and check that the PC and drive work.
+If the drive works, contact HP Support or your authorized dealer for further troubleshooting information.